arun-dhiman/aws_learning/README.md

 # aws_learning

-This repository contains links to some important documentations, whitepapers.
+This repository contains links to some important documentations, white papers and best practices.